SandroMueller01/AAL_Project_Course/Documentation/readme.txt

-Here all the documentation and the necassary slides are getting added
+# Documentation
+Here the slides from the concept as well as the presentation can be found.